EUDAT-Training/B2FIND-Training/02-install-jOAI.md

 ```sh
 localhost:8080
 ```
-and all woks fine you should see a page showing **'It works'** and the graphical user interface of the web application joi should be opened by
+and all works fine you should see a page showing **'It works'** and the graphical user interface of the web application joi should be opened by
 ```sh
 localhost:8080/oai
 ```